Embracing Simplicity: 4 Strategies for Overwhelmed Solopreneurs to Simplify their Businesses

 Or maybe you don’t have major commitments outside of your business, but you want to live life a little slower and gentler.

 Regardless of your situation, know this—it is possible to have a simplified business.
-It’s entirely worth building a business that aligns with the life God has given you and allows you to prioritize what’s truly important.
+It’s entirely worth building a business that aligns with your life and allows you to prioritize what’s truly important.

 The Gift of a Simplified Business